iron-software/IronBarcode-Examples/get-started/advanced-installation-nuget/README.md

 > Full guide: [IronBarCode Advanced Installation Guide](https://ironsoftware.com/get-started/advanced-installation-nuget/)

-IronBarCode is a versatile library designed to meet the diverse needs of various environments.
-To streamline our support for different platforms, we distribute our files in separate packages.
+IronBarCode is a library designed to meet the diverse needs of various environments.
+To simplify our support for different platforms, we distribute our files in separate packages.
 This approach avoids the burden of excessive downloads for users, providing a more tailored installation experience based on your specific environment needs.

 Rather than opting for the standard `IronBarCode` NuGet Package, you can explore specialized packages on NuGet.
 While the functionality and API remain consistent across packages, their development approaches may vary slightly.